zainakh/qgm/README.md

 ```

-Load in some dependencies for QGM and for the data generating process we will use:
+Lets load in dependencies for our data generating process and case study below:
  ```
 library(pcalg)
 library(igraph)